griffda/PROCESS-/documentation/proc-pages/development/debugging.md

 >>> break vmcon.f90:200
 ```

-If, at this point, GDB says it cannot find the source file, select the (y)es option as it will be able to find the source file Process is run.
+If, at this point, GDB says it cannot find the source file, select the (y)es option as it will be able to find the source file when Process is run.

 ```bash
 >>> run process/main.py -i tracking/baseline_2018/baseline_2018_IN.dat